 That’s what being an intuitive eater is!

-When you get good enough at calorie counting, you start understanding the makeup of food, how they make you feel, and what you need to make fit into your diet.
+When you become an expert at calorie counting, you start understanding the makeup of your food, how it makes you feel, and what you need to eat to make certain foods fit into your diet.
 With enough time, you can do this without tracking and you have become an intuitive eater.

 And that my friends, is a great place to be.